VBGVictor/VBGVictor/README.md

 ---

 ###  Professional Overview
-Economist with 6 years of experience in the financial market, specializing in **Data Stack** architectures and with experience in **Data Analysis** focused on investments, mainly in the Brazilian and American markets.
-I bridge the gap between complex financial business rules and scalable data engineering, focusing on high-performance pipelines and data governance.
+Economist (Uni-FACEF, 2019), currently pursuing an MBA in Data Science and Analytics at USP/ESALQ, with over 6 years of experience in the financial market.
+I work as a Data Analyst with a strong focus on Data Engineering, BI, and Performance.

+I have solid experience in high-pressure financial environments, including equity trading desks and back-office operations.

+Recognized for strong analytical skills, I have hands-on experience building and orchestrating data pipelines, integrating financial systems, and structuring analytical data architectures.
+My work focuses on reliability, automation, and generating business value through data.

+My technical stack includes Python, SQL, Airflow, and BI tools, connecting data engineering to strategic decision-making.
+I also have practical foundational knowledge in data orchestration using Oracle Cloud Infrastructure.

 ###  Featured Projects
 #### [Open Financial Lakehouse](https://github.com/VBGVictor/open-financial-lakehouse)